Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Before applying for a suspension you need to think carefully whether this is the best way to deal with your particular situation.
 For example, if what you really want is to catch up with work that you have been unable to complete because of your circumstances and you can be confident of getting this done within a month, then a progress deadline extension may be better for you.

-- You are strongly advised to discuss your application with your Director of Studies before submitting.
+- You are strongly advised to discuss your application with your DoS before submitting.
 Your DoS must confirm that they support your application.

 - Note; only in exceptional cases will the FRDC approve contiguous suspension applications ie repeat applications, one to run straight on from the other.